-The rest of this guidance tells you what you need to do to complete the assessments, together with some helpful hints and tips and the various forms that need to be completed.
+The rest of this guidance tells you what you need to do to complete the assessments.
+The guidance also contains some helpful hints and tips (including information on how to complete the various forms).

 An assessment pack has been produced to provide you with everything that you will need to complete the assessment.
 This can be downloaded from the NEBOSH website (www.nebosh.org.uk).